-The Welcome Desk and Box Offfice is located on the first floor of the Student Union.
-At the Welcome Center and Box Office, students may rent a locker, purchase tickets for local events, obtain a student ID card, pick up their CTA U-Pass, and obtain campus information.
+The Welcome Desk and Box Office is located on the first floor of the Student Union.
+At the Welcome Desk and Box Office, students may rent a locker, purchase tickets for local events, obtain a student ID card, pick up their CTA U-Pass, and obtain campus information.

 Who’s Who Among Students in American Universities and Colleges